 Behavior is the way in which one acts or conducts oneself, especially towards others.
 Behavior is both conditioned and determined by its own outcomes or consequences (rewards and punishments).

 Environment looks at a collective perspective of values and beliefs by way of association.
 It can define right and wrong behaviors toward a specific location or community, as well as create the fundamentals of point of view of the world we live in.

 Spirituality is a sense of connection to something much bigger than self and involves a search for meaning in life.

-Our ultimate goal is to see youth become successful adults, ready for college and/or a career in the arts; not just problem free, but responsible, contributing, mentally healthy adults in society who experience life satisfaction and a sense of purpose and meaning.
+Our ultimate goal is to see black students become successful adults, ready for college and/or a career in the arts; not just problem free, but responsible, contributing, mentally healthy adults in society who experience life satisfaction and a sense of identity, purpose, and meaning.